Save-Dao/guide/docs/discord-channels.md

 ## Season(n) COMING SOON

 Seasons are a method of engagement that were introduced by Dao members in February of 2021.
-The purpose of Seasons are to make sure that everyone who joins the Dao gains equal footing when beginning to take on projects and tasks within Save Dao.
+The purpose of Seasons are to make sure that everyone who joins the Dao gains equal footing when beginning to take on projects and tasks within Adbongo Org.
 The way Seasons does this is to onboard new apprentices in waves to ensure that there is no information gaps between what Apprentices know and what Members know.

 | Name                 | Visibility | Purpose                                                                                   |
 | -------------------- | ---------- | ----------------------------------------------------------------------------------------- |